pioneer-dsl-2018/what-is-a-DSL/context-free.md

-# Context Free Quesitons
+# Context Free Questions
 #### Zeng Wei Cheng

 ##  Who is this programming language for?
-Context-free is a domain specific language designed specificly for artists who have some knowledge in programming.
+Context-free is a external domain specific language designed specifically for artists who have some knowledge in programming.
 Users of this language can easily get familiar to its syntax or symbols.

 ## What is easy to do in this language?
 Why is it easy?
 It is quite easy to generate complex images with just a few lines of code.
-It creates these complex images by flipping, rotating, skewing, basic shapes including triangles, circles and suqares, all of which can be done by a single statement.
+It creates these complex images by flipping, rotating, skewing, basic shapes including triangles, circles and squares, all of which can be done by a single statement.
 Moreover, context-free is easy to generate variations; that is, the same piece of code can generate totally different images.
 And the user of this program can trace back a specific variation by identifying the three-letter-code shown.

 ## What is hard to do in this language?
 Why is it hard?